-- a) Create and maintain a positive school building culture by fostering a positive physical and psychological environment where the presence of strong adult role models encourages respectful and nurturing interactions between adults and students.
-This positive school culture is aimed at encouraging a high level of student bonding to the school, which in turn should lead to increased attendance and academic success. - b) Maintain an accurate record of attendance, absence, tardiness or early departure of each student. - Utilize data analysis systems for tracking individual student attendance and individual and group trends in student attendance problems. - d) Develop early intervention strategies to improve school attendance with the goal of ensuring academic success for all students.
+a) Create and maintain a positive school building culture by fostering a positive physical and psychological environment where the presence of strong adult role models encourages respectful and nurturing interactions between adults and students.
+This positive school culture is aimed at encouraging a high level of student bonding to the school, which in turn should lead to increased attendance.

+b) Maintain accurate recordkeeping via a Register of Attendance to record attendance, absence, tardiness or early departure of each student.

+c) Utilize data analysis systems for tracking individual student attendance and individual and group trends in student attendance problems.

+d) Develop early intervention strategies to improve school attendance for all students.